phpMussel/phpMussel/_docs/readme.EN.txt

  with phpMussel or should consider alternative options to either your anti-virus software or phpMussel.

- This information was last updated 25th December 2014 and is current for all phpMussel releases of the two most recent minor versions (v0.5-v0.6) at the time of writing this.
+ This information was last updated 4th February 2014 and is current for all phpMussel releases of the two most recent minor versions (v0.5-v0.6) at the time of writing this.